Nursing Program Information

-- Math: An SAT math score of 500 or higher OR an ACT math score of 21 or higher OR an appropriate math placement test score OR a grade of "C" or better in a college-level mathematics course taken within five years OR a grade of “C” or better in a MVCC MA045, MA050, MA 108, MA115 or comparable mathematics course taken within five years.
+- Math: An SAT math score of 500 or higher OR an ACT math score of 21 or higher OR an appropriate math placement test score OR a grade of "C" or better in an MVCC MA045, MA050, MA089, MA090, MA091, MA108, MA115 or a comparable mathematics course taken within five years.

-- Chemistry: High School Chemistry with a lab with a final grade of 70 or higher taken within five years OR a grade of "C" or better in CH091 and CH092 or CH131 taken within five years.
+- Chemistry: High school chemistry with a lab and a final grade of 70 or higher taken within seven years OR a grade of "C" or better in CH091, CH092, CH111, CH112, or CH131 taken within seven years.

 Prerequisites can be taken at other colleges.
-Consult MVCC's Career and Transfer Office at (315) 731-5808 to find out if those classes meet the minimum criteria.
-Credit-bearing prerequisite courses will require a grade of "C" or better.)
+Consult the Associate Dean of Nursing's office to find out if those classes meet the minimum criteria.

-Applicants may have NO MORE THAN ONE repeat in any of the above prerequisite college courses within three years of applying to the Nursing Program.
+- Applicants may have no more than one repeat, as a result of an F- failure, W- withdrawal, or D grade in any of the above prerequisite courses within five years of applying to the Nursing Program.

-Any student who has repeated two nursing courses or the same nursing course twice (dropping or withdrawal with a failing grade at another college/nursing program WILL NOT BE ELIGIBLE for admission to the Nursing Program.
+- Applicants who have been unsuccessful in two nursing course or the same nursing course twice at MVCC or another college/nursing program are ineligible to apply to the MVCC Nursing Program.

 Nursing Program Facts